-1. Requirements for Research Involving Human Subjects.
+Requirements for Research Involving Human Subjects.
 Each facility conducting work involving human subjects under this Award is required to have a project-specific Certification of Compliance letter issued by the CAPO.
 Each Recipient must submit the following documentation to the CAPO for compliance review and certification prior to initiating research involving human subjects under this Award:

-- a.
-Research protocol, as approved by an Institutional Review Board (IRB), for any human subjects research work to be conducted under this Award; - b.
-IRB approval letter or notification of exemption (see additional information below on exemption determinations), for any human subjects research work to be conducted under this Award; - c.
-IRB-approved informed consent document(s) (templates) or IRB waiver of informed consent for projects involving human subjects research under this Award; and - d.
-Federal-wide Assurance (FWA) number from the HHS Office for Human Research Protections (OHRP), or documentation of other relevant assurance, for all Recipient institutions (including Subrecipients) involved in human subjects research under this Award. - 2.
+- 1. Research protocol, as approved by an Institutional Review Board (IRB), for any human subjects research work to be conducted under this Award; - 2.
+IRB approval letter or notification of exemption (see additional information below on exemption determinations), for any human subjects research work to be conducted under this Award; - 3.
+IRB-approved informed consent document(s) (templates) or IRB waiver of informed consent for projects involving human subjects research under this Award; and

 Exemptions for Research Involving Human Subjects.
 Exemption determinations for human subject research to be conducted under this Award should only be made by authorized representatives of (1) an OHRP-registered IRB, or equivalent, or (2) the CAPO.
 Exemption determinations made by an OHRP-registered IRB, or equivalent, should be submitted to the CAPO for review and record-keeping.
 Program managers, principal investigators, research staff, and other DHS or institutional personnel should not independently make exemption determinations in the absence of an IRB or CAPO review.
-DHS program managers (or institutions conducting human subjects' research under this Award) seeking an exemption determination from the CAPO should submit a request to STregulatorycompliance@hq.dhs.gov that includes the following: - a.
-Research protocol or detailed description of planned activities to be conducted under this Award. - b.
+DHS program managers (or institutions conducting human subjects'

+research under this Award) seeking an exemption determination from the CAPO should submit a request to

+- 1 Research protocol or detailed description of planned activities to be conducted under this Award. - 2.
 Identification of the exemption category that applies to the project(s) to be conducted under this Award and explanation of why the proposed research meets the requirements for that category of exemption.